14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 Dining Recommendations

 If you’ve been to all of the restaurants you’re interested in, you can always hit up the takeaways across Aitutaki to grab something for a quiet night in!
-Kai Tari Takeaway has some fantastic fish dishes and traditional Cook Islander cuisine specials, while Aquila Takeaway serves a wide range of affordable crowd-pleasers using fresh ingredients.
+Kai Tari Takeaway offers some fantastic fish dishes and traditional Cook Islander cuisine specials, while Aquila Takeaway serves a wide range of affordable crowd-pleasers made with fresh ingredients.

 On arrival in Mauke, your accommodation provider will greet you at the “airport” (get ready for more flower ‘eis!) then it’s off to your accommodation on the island.